 Although I haven’t had the opportunity to visit their school in Shanghai, I have tried out their online courses and taken a 1-1 lesson with one of their teachers.
 Because of that, this review will focus on what it’s like to study with their online course.

-Their course is rather unique because the lessons are entirely in Chinese (with English subtitles) and takes a blended approach, combining self-learning with 1-1 lessons.
+Their course is rather unique because the digital learning materials are entirely in Chinese (with English subtitles) and takes a blended approach, combining self-learning with 1-1 or group lessons with a native teacher.

 GoEast Mandarin’s Course Structure